JustinPatenaude/balticathletics/products/disc-golf.md

     For added convenience and protection for your basket, the Black Hole® Transit Case is here.
 This heavy duty bag features two pole slots, two storage pockets, and is constructed with heavy duty woven nylon with a 1680D polyester lining to store protect your basket on the way to the field or course.

     Also included with the Black Hole® Transit case is a smaller bag for the header band and pro chain rack.
 Both bags have reinforced padded handles to provide a comfortable grip.
 For home practice, field work, or temporary courses, the Black Hole® Pro with Transit bag is the disc golfer’s best choice.
 Protect your Black Hole® Pro with the heavy duty Black Hole® Transit Bag.
 (Basket not included
+- title: Hive Cross Chain Practice Basket
+  image: "/crosschain-modal__37003.1638919344.png"
+  price: 150
+  description: |-
+    The Hive Practice Basket is a very economical option for disc golfers looking to sharpen their putting skills.
+It's also a great option for temporary pins at tournaments, tournament prizes, schools, or anyone getting started with disc golf.

+    The Cross Chain version of the Hive Practice Basket features 12 chains arranged in a single tier, connected together with two cross strands of chain for maximum catching ability.
+Threaded tension connections and light weight make the Hive Practice Basket easy to set up, break down, and bring to your next disc golf adventure.
+- title: Hive Double Chain Practice Basket
+  image: "/doublechain-modal__35873.1640185528.png"
+  price: 150
+  description: |-
+    The Hive Practice Basket is a very economical option for disc golfers looking to sharpen their putting skills.
+It's also a great option for temporary pins at tournaments, tournament prizes, schools, or anyone getting started with disc golf.

+    The Double Chain version of the Hive Practice Basket features 24 total chains, arranged in two tiers of 12 chains each for reliable catching.
+Threaded tension connections and light weight make the Hive Practice Basket easy to set up, break down, and bring to your next disc golf adventure.
 - title: Dynamic Discs Cadet Backpack
   image: "/2022-01-05 15.22.25.jpg"
   price: 45